What we can learn from the D-Day landings in the age of Brexit and Trump

 Since midnight, field telephones in military headquarters across much of northwestern France had rung to report airborne landings, bombing raids and sabotage activity of various kinds.
 At around 6:30 a.m., soldiers of the 4th US Infantry Division disembarked from their landing crafts onto Utah beach, followed in the next few hours by troops landing at the four other target beaches, code-named Omaha, Juno, Gold and Sword.
 By the end of the day some 150,000 troops had crossed the channel.

-Historical events of a sufficient scale have a tendency to anchor themselves in the popular imagination in ways completely decoupled from historical scholarship, all the more so if it plays into a patriotic narrative.
+Historical events of a sufficient scale have a tendency to anchor themselves in the popular imagination in ways decoupled from historical scholarship, all the more so if it plays into a patriotic narrative.
 D-Day - termed Operation Overlord by Allied planners and “the longest day” by a German staff officer - is no exceptionexternal link.
 In the American and British imagination, the invasion was the decisive blow against German military capabilities or, in the words of author Stephen Ambrose, “the Climactic Battle of World War Two”.
 Its legacy has been cemented by films such as Saving Private Ryan and the TV series Band of Brothers.
 For Russian commentators, on the other hand, the invasion’s significance is the fact that it did not occur sooner.
 Stalin suspected that the Western Allies deliberately held off in order to let the Red Army and the German Wehrmacht bleed each other dry.
 In smaller countries, too, the invasion is a centerpiece of the war’s narrative—a coming of age for Canada and the triumphant return of Charles de Gaulle for France.

 But in the age of Brexit, Trump and nationalist movements of various stripes from Russia to Brazil, we should take a closer look at this chapter of history as an example of how states can work together to carry out an unparalleled operation.
 Never before and, it could be argued, never since have independent nations worked so intimately to design and implement an endeavor of such scale and complexity.
 Operation Overlord involved careful coordination of some 7,000 ships and 11,000 aircraftexternal link, the first-time implementation of a host of new technologies—from amphibious tanks to portable harbors—, the processing of mountains of data from meteorological to signal intelligence, and the directing of soldiers and sailors representing some 13 countries.
 By the end of the month over 850,000 men, 148,000 vehicles and 570,000 tons of supplies had crossed the Channel.
 This is a monumental achievement, one for which the credit cannot be laid at any single country’s feet.